 What should you do if you really want a new home, but plan to sell soon?

-Second, be sure you have a REALTOR who will really do their homework and get you the best deal possible on that new home.
+Third, be sure you have a REALTOR who will really do their homework and get you the best deal possible on that new home.
 Your REALTOR should be able to research and see exactly what other have paid for in that community and make sure you pay less, or at least the same.
 Many buyers believe they can score a better deal from a new home builder if they just buy from the staff at the builders model home, this is simply not the case.
 Remember, that is the builder’s staff and it’s their job to make the most money possible for the builder, it’s your REALTOR’s job to get the best deal possible for you.
 Also, with most home builders the commission to the REALTOR comes from the builders marketing budget, not necessarily the sales price of the home.